Memorial Medical Center and Hurricane Katrina: During Katrina

-The staff decided to evacuate the hospital.
+The staff were ordered to evacuate the hospital by authorities.
 Patients on upper floors had to be carried down the stairs, and those evacuated by helicopter had to be carried up more stairs to the helipad on a separate building; several patients died while being moved.
-By Friday, about 2,000 patients, families and staff had been evacuated "under incredibly difficult circumstances".
+On Friday, September 2, about 2,000 patients, families and staff were evacuated.

-The seventh floor at Memorial was leased to LifeCare Hospitals of New Orleans.
-LifeCare provides long-term acute care for severely ill patients, aiming to improve their health to the point that they no longer need hospital care.
+The seventh floor at Memorial was leased to LifeCare Hospitals, a separate long-term patient care facility that aims to improve the health of ill patients to the point that they no longer need hospital care.
 Many of LifeCare's patients at Memorial were especially affected by the loss of electric power; seven were on ventilators.

 One patient in particular, Emmett Everett, was alert and in the hospital awaiting surgery to relieve a chronic bowel obstruction, a condition not acutely life-threatening.
 He had fed himself breakfast that morning and asked the staff, "Are we ready to rock and roll?".
 One of his nurses later told investigators he had said, "Cindy, don't let them leave me behind."
 According to witnesses speaking to The New York Times, Pou was alleged to have administered a lethal cocktail of drugs to Everett with the intent of ending his life.
-One person present during the event stated that Everett only died after having his face smothered with a towel.
 Everett was a paraplegic and weighed approximately 380 lb; for these reasons, according to staff who participated in the discussion, Pou allegedly didn't think the staff could reasonably assist him in the evacuation.